-The Department of Computer Science offers a major program of study in four areas: Computer Science, Computer Science with Business, Computer Science with Mathematics, and Computer Science (Teacher Certification in Computer Science).
+The Department of Computer Science offers a major program of study in six areas: Computer Science, Computer Science with Business, Computer Science with Mathematics, Computer Science (Teacher Certification in Computer Science), Information Systems and Business Analytics.
+The department also co-directs the Cyber Criminology major in the Criminal Justice Department.
 Our degree programs prepare students: to work effectively in industry and government jobs, to teach K-12 computer science education, and to enter graduate programs.

 Computer Science Major Programs